 To use the BSU wireless network, your computer needs to be configured and also requires a username and password which can be obtained by visiting Technical Support in Memorial Hall, Room 11.
 You will need a valid BSU ID.
 Technical Support will configure your laptop for you, or give you instructions to do it yourself.

-There are currently no wireless connections in the residence halls.
+All residence halls are equipped with wireless access.
 Students are not allowed to set up personal wireless access points for security reasons.

 If you have questions or any other computer-related problems while attending BSU, please contact Information Technology Services for assistance.
 Call 218-755-3777, email email@example.com, or visit the office in Memorial Hall, Room 11.